|Add to your personal catalog|

 An application for transfer admission consists of the following components:

 Application Form and Fee Juniata uses the "Common Application" Transfer Application.
-Forms may be obtained from the Enrollment Center, the Juniata website, or at www.commonapp.org.
+Forms may be obtained at www.commonapp.org.
 The application requires an essay which answers one of the essay questions listed in the application for admission.
-The applicant should complete the form and return it to the Office of Admission.
-A $30 check or money order must accompany the application.
-This non-refundable fee covers part of the cost of processing the application.
-The application fee of $30 is waived for students who apply on line.
+The applicant should complete the form and submit online.

 High School Academic Records The Office of Admission requires an official, final high school transcript indicating final grades, class rank (if applicable) and date of graduation.
 The transcript should be sent directly from the school to the Juniata admission office.